Benny93/kafui/prompt.md

 1. First, assess the current state:
    - Check current git branch and status
-   - Review the last successful commit message
-   - Check for any uncommitted changes
-   - Locate the last completed step in bubbleteamigration.md
+   - Locate the last completed step in bubbleteamigration.md and progress.md

-2. Report the current state:
-   - Last completed step: [step number and name]
-   - Current branch state: [clean/dirty]
-   - Uncommitted changes: [yes/no]
-   - Failed step (if any): [step number and reason]

-3. Determine the next action:
-   - If previous step failed: Execute fallback procedure
-   - If previous step succeeded: Begin next step
-   - If uncommitted changes exist: Review and commit/discard

-4. Continue with the migration plan from the appropriate point
+2. Continue with the migration plan from the appropriate point

 Before proceeding, confirm you have assessed the current state and identified the correct next step.
 ```